 If this happens early on, such as with the example below, it can make the difference between whether grain or meat is the primary protein source in your pet's food.
 It can be an important factor when it comes to assessing your pet food's primary protein source.

 Notice that the first two ingredients are chicken meal and chicken - two high-quality proteins.
 However, the next 4 highest in quantity by weight are oatmeal, dehulled barley, brown rice, and brewers rice - 3 similar grains (2 are the same grain).

 Barley, in particular, has a high protein content, which could skew the meat protein versus grain protein ratio.
 Also, four grains in the top 6 ingredients means that the carbohydrate content of this food would likely be much higher than is optimal for dogs.

 You can find an even worse example in the next dog food (Beneful).
 The first ingredient is not even meat, but ground yellow corn - a low-quality grain.

 Chicken by-product meal is the next ingredient, followed by more corn!
 Corn gluten meal is actually the protein-heavy portion of corn, which would push the corn-based protein content even higher.

 Be ingredient savvy - if you see too many similar grains or carbohydrate ingredients close together on the ingredient list, your pet food is likely cutting corners on protein.

 Best Sources of Protein for Dog Food

-These sources of protein have a high biological value, and each of them contains all ten necessary amino acids for canine health.
+These protein sources have a high biological value, and each contains all ten necessary amino acids for canine health.
 Foods with these best protein sources in the top 6 ingredients are likely high-quality dog foods.